sw1ckham/i-brary/README.md

 ### Design Choices

 I have decided to go for a simple, professional design.
 The demographic of my users are readers that use the internet as a resource to source new books.
 This would be a large range of ages and backgrounds.
-Due to this I have stuck to a very classic look I think is already paired with English Literature.
+Due to this I have stuck to a very classic look that I think is already paired with English Literature.

-+ Font
+1. Font
-...
-The font I chose was 'Playfair Display' due to it's 'old timey' design lending itself to the 18th century.
+* The font I chose was 'Playfair Display' due to it's 'old timey' design lending itself to the 18th century.

-+ Colour
+2. Colour
-...
-I chose Blue as my main colour because it is known as a very calm colour, reading is a peaceful activitie and so should looking into books online.
+* I chose Blue as my main colour because it is known as a very calm colour, reading is a peaceful activitie and so should looking into books online.
-...
-Also there are a lot of colours and patterns on the covers of the books.
-I want the books to stand out and be the main feature on the page, therefore
-... light blue background worked very well as it brings any elements to the foreground.
+* Also there are a lot of colours and patterns on the covers of the books.
+I want the books to stand out and be the main feature on the page, therefore a light blue background worked very well as it brings any elements to the foreground.
-...
-I chose a dark blue colour for the nav bar and the buttons.
+* I chose a dark blue colour for the nav bar and the buttons.
 These are all points of contact for the user and I wanted them to stand out without
-... contrasting with the rest of the sit.
+* contrasting with the rest of the sit.
+* I chose white for the register and social buttons in the footer, they stand out in contrast to the background-colour of the footer.

-+ Styling
+3. Styling
-...
-I used the Materialize framework which kept the site clean and simple.
+* I used the Materialize framework which kept the site clean and simple.
-...
-I decided not to curve off any edges on photos/cards, I want the site to have the resemblence of book corners throughout and the book images, to stay looking like books.
+* I decided not to curve off any edges on photos/cards, I want the site to have the resemblence of book corners throughout and the book images, to stay looking like books.

 ## Wireframes